-After weighing its options and determining the possible outcomes, the central bank of Thailand has come out with guidelines it will use in developing and then testing a retail digital currency that it is proposing to issue.
-Revealing its plans, the regulator announced that it will begin trials in the first half of the year 2022.
+After weighing its options and determining the possible outcomes, the central bank of Thailand has developed guidelines it will use to develop and test a retail digital currency that it is proposing to issue.
+Revealing its plans, the regulator announced that it would begin trials in the first half of the year 2022.

 Central Bank of Thailand to begin CBDC in 2022

 Bank of Thailand (BOT) has said that it hopes to start testing a central bank digital currency (CBDC) in the second quarter of the year 2022.
 According to what a high-ranking official told Bangkok media, he said the retail currency will be used by the entire public, as an alternative payment option.

 According to reports from Reuters, Assistant Governor Vachira Arromdee explained that the CBDC will not affect the monetary policy or even the supply of money in the financial system of the country in any way.
 The Bank of Thailand BOT also expects the demand for its digital currency to increase greatly in the coming years as he believes the CBDC will substitute paper cash and current e-money.

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free

 Arromdee’s assurance of the future of CBDC in Thailand is not unrelated to the results from a study/data survey on the implications of a retail CBDC on Thailand’s financial sector which they presented.
 The study report paper was titled “The Way Forward for Retail Central Bank Digital Currency in Thailand” and was published back in April.